gvwilson/thirdbit/src/fiction/santas/index.md

 that Finner suddenly realized he had played in when he was younger.

 He swallowed the lump in his throat.
 "That's my house," he said shakily, pointing at a slate-gray roof no different from any of those beside it except for how it made him feel.

 Santa Hood grinned.
 "Yes it is."
 Her grin slipped a bit.
-"Have to take you to Sensei Tumbly's first, though.
+"We have to take you to Sensei Tumbly's first, though.
 She's going to have questions, and I expect she'd rather not wait for answers."

 Like most neighborhoods in town,
-Finner's had a gangly airship docking tower that was mostly used for furniture deliveries and house removals.
+Finner's had a gangly airship docking tower that was mostly used for furniture deliveries.
-He'd only been up to the top once, on a school trip that consisted of flying in a big circle around town under drizzling clouds while the teacher tried to sound excited about urban planning.
+He'd only been up to the top once, on a school trip that consisted of flying in a big circle under drizzling clouds while the teacher tried to sound excited about urban planning.
-The tower's waiting room seemed both larger and smaller than he remembered: larger because it wasn't packed with two dozen young santas and elves, and smaller because—he pushed that thought away for the time being.
+The tower's waiting room seemed both larger and smaller than he remembered: larger because it wasn't packed with two dozen young santas and elves, and smaller because it wasn't a pyramid or a pirate ship or a ruined subway station.

 He and Santa Hood rode the elevator down in silence.
 A tricycle taxi was waiting for them.
 Its driver nodded to Santa Hood and began pedalling without asking for a destination.

-Gran-Granna Tumbly's house looked exactly as it had just a couple of days before except for a few scorch marks, the steel shutters over the windows, and the fact that the stone cat on the pedestal out front
+Gran-Granna Tumbly's house looked exactly as it had except for a few scorch marks, the steel shutters over the windows, and the fact that the stone cat on the pedestal out front